Conostephium pendulum

 Conostephium pendulum, commonly known as pearl flower, is a small, open shrub in the family Ericaceae endemic to the Swan Coastal Plain from Eneabba to Margaret River.

 Description

 Conostephium pendulum grows to a height of 1 metre or less, has oblong or linear leaves about 2.5 cm long and with a sharp point on the end.
 The flowers, which occur from June to September, are cream coloured with a red-purple tip, about 11 mm long, tubular in shape with the style protruding beyond the floral tube.
 The flowers hang individually from the leaf axils.

 Taxonomy and naming

-The species was named by George Bentham in 1837 in Enumeratio plantarum quas in Novae Hollandiae ora austro-occidentali ad fluvium Cygnorum et in sinu Regis Georgii collegit Carolus Liber Baro de Hügel from a specimen collected by Charles von Hügel.
+The species was named by George Bentham in 1837 in Endlicher's Enumeratio plantarum quas in Novae Hollandiae ora austro-occidentali ad fluvium Cygnorum et in sinu Regis Georgii collegit Carolus Liber Baro de Hügel from a specimen collected by Charles von Hügel.
 It was the first species in the genus to be described.
-The specific epithet is a latin word meaning "hanging down", "pendent" or "drooping".
+The specific epithet is a Latin word meaning "hanging down", "pendent" or "drooping".